 Now we can select all documents from “Bob”.
 But here we are running in a more serious problem with partitions in Cassandra.

 As explained before in Cassandra your data is physical stored in partition files.
 All data stored in one partition is loaded in memory when Cassandra operates on a partition.
 And for that reason a partition should not be much larger than about 100 MB as a rule of thumb.
 When we assume that each author creates in average more than 100 documents and a document has in average about 20MB than our partitions becomes 2GB of sizes.
 And this will result in a performance issue we should avoid.
 Also with the changed partition key we are now no longer able to select one document by its DocId because the DocId is no longer part of our partition key.

-To get rid from the problem you must think of partitions in Cassandra like of Indexes in SQL.
+To get rid from the problem you must think of cassandras partitions like of Indexes in SQL.
 If you want to select all documents created by an Author you need to separate your data in two partitions.
 See the following new data schema:

 CREATE TABLE IF NOT EXISTS Archive ( DocId long Created date, Document blob, PRIMARY KEY (DocId)); CREATE TABLE IF NOT EXISTS DocumentsByAuthor ( Author text, DocId long PRIMARY KEY (Author));

 The first table holds our binary data.
 The second table is more like an index and can be used to select the DocIds for a specific author.
 For both tables the partition size is now small enough so we do not run in memory or performance issues any more.
 An author can create millions of document without the issue that our partition will become to large.

 The only thing that is unusual in compare to SQL is the fact that we now need two select statements if we want to collect all documents created by an Author: